Getting the scene boundaries right ( and with music)

 Am I building up the energy towards an exciting climax?
 Do I need to have a silence at a scene boundary?

-Would it be too much if you pushed on too swiftly?
-And your listeners need some little time to catch up.
+THINK - Would it be too much if you pushed on too swiftly?
+Your listeners need some little time to catch up.

 3. Do I use a music bridge?
 It depends on the genre of the play, and copyright for music.

-Examples from Alan Beck's soap projects (Radio Production course, University of Kent, UK) - (plot situation) after a date has gone wrong - 'It's raining men'.
+Examples from scripts on this site - (plot situation) after a date has gone wrong - 'It's raining men'.

 DJ Smooth, a character in 'The Canterbury Vampires' soap - (music bridge) 'Smooth Operator' - and as a character he was very much not a smooth operator!